cairo-book/cairo-book/src/ch201-architecture.md

 proof system while being capable of using another proof system backend.
 It is a Turing-complete process virtual machine.

-Cairo is made of three software:
+Cairo is made of three softwares:

-1. Cairo compiler
+1. The Cairo compiler
-2. Cairo Virtual Machine (CairoVM)
+2. The Cairo Virtual Machine (CairoVM)
-3. Cairo prover and verifier
+3. The Cairo prover and verifier

 The Cairo compiler transforms the Cairo code you've written to Cairo bytecode (encoded instructions and metadata).
 We usually refer to the compiler output as the _compilation artifacts_.